 Today’s Pagans celebrate Beltane much like their ancestors did.
 A Beltane ritual usually involves lots of fertility symbols, including the obviously-phallic Maypole dance.
 The Maypole is a tall pole decorated with flowers and hanging ribbons, which are woven into intricate pattern by a group of dancers.
 Weaving in and out, the ribbons are eventually knotted together by the time the dancers reach the end.

-In some Wiccan traditions, Beltane is a day in which the May Queen and the Queen of Winter battle one another for supremacy.
+In some Wiccan traditions, Beltane is a day in which the Beltane Queen and the Queen of Winter battle one another for supremacy.
 In this rite, borrowed from practices on the Isle of Man, each queen has a band of supporters.
-On the morning of May 1, the two companies battle it out, ultimately trying to win victory for their queen.
-If the May Queen is captured by her enemies, she must be ransomed before her followers can get her back.
+On the morning of October 31, the two companies battle it out, ultimately trying to win victory for their queen.
+If the Beltane Queen is captured by her enemies, she must be ransomed before her followers can get her back.

 There are some who believe Beltane is a time for the faeries — the appearance of flowers around this time of year heralds the beginning of summer and shows us that the fae are hard at work.
 In early folklore, to enter the realm of faeries is a dangerous step — and yet the more helpful deeds of the fae should always be acknowledged and appreciated.
 If you believe in faeries, Beltane is a good time to leave out food and other treats for them in your garden or yard.

 For many contemporary Pagans, Beltane is a time for planting and sowing of seeds — again, the fertility theme appears.
-The buds and flowers of early May bring to mind the endless cycle of birth, growth, death and rebirth that we see in the earth.
-Certain trees are associated with May Day, such as the Ash, Oak and Hawthorn.
+The buds and flowers bring to mind the endless cycle of birth, growth, death and rebirth that we see in the earth.
+Certain trees are associated with Beltane, such as the Ash, Oak and Hawthorn.
 In Norse legend, the god Odin hung from an Ash tree for nine days, and it later became known as the World Tree, Yggdrasil.